QUESTIONS ABOUT THE COVID VACCINE

 Can I choose which vaccine I get?

 Not currently, we will have to get what we are given based on the availability of supplies.
-Currently it is anticipated that the AstraZeneca/Oxford vaccine will be approved within a handful of weeks and will be distributed shortly after to the appropriate groups.
+Currently the vaccines in use are the Pfizer and Moderna vaccines.

 Should I have the vaccine if I’ve already had COVID?